tayiorbeii/egghead.io_idiomatic_redux_course_notes/07-Filtering_Redux_State_with_React_Router_Params.md

 );
 ```

-Now that our visbility filters are managed by React Router, we no longer need the `visibilityFilter` reducer.
+Now that our visibility filters are managed by React Router, we no longer need the `visibilityFilter` reducer.
 We can delete it, and also remove it from the `combineReducers()` declaration in `index.js`.

 [Recap at 2:20 in video](https://egghead.io/lessons/javascript-redux-filtering-redux-state-with-react-router-params)